 *A 100-year flood, sometimes called a one-percent flood event, is a rare and large storm event which has a 1-in-100 chance of occurring in any given year.

-The Lower Penitencia Creek Improvements Project is in the design phase with 90% in progress and is expected to be completed fall 2019.
-The anticipated construction start date is spring 2020.
+The Lower Penitencia Creek Improvements Project is currently in the final design phase.
+The anticipated construction start date is summer 2020.

 - Valley Water is working on right-of-way acquisitions necessary for project construction.
 Valley Water anticipates to complete the right-of-way acquisition as well as encroachment permits and temporary construction easements from Caltrans and City of Milpitas by late 2019.

-- The Environmental Impact Report (EIR) for the Lower Penitencia Creek Improvements Project is final and available under the reports and documents.
+- The Environmental Impact Report (EIR) for the Lower Penitencia Creek Improvements Project is final and available under Reports and Documents.

 Lower Penitencia Creek Improvements Project - Final Environmental Impact Report (November 2017)